mchini/con2phys-website/docs/source/index.md

 The questions are seemingly straightforward and deliberately underspecified, and you will answer them using your own assumptions and pipelines.
 The goal is to reveal how our everyday analytical choices -- often arbitrary, often invisible -- might ultimately lead to different results.

-**Participation is open** to all neuroscientists with substantial prior systems neuroscience experience regardless of the subdiscipline: from computational to molecular neuroscience, and everything in between.
+Participation is open to all neuroscientists with substantial prior systems neuroscience experience regardless of the subdiscipline: from computational to molecular neuroscience, and everything in between.
 Participation comes with a concrete incentive: you are expected to invest roughly 30–50 hours of work and will be **included as co-author on the main CON²PHYS manuscript**.

+## Project timeline

+The CON²PHYS project is **now open for participation**.
+You can submit your analyses and questionnaire responses until 30 September 2026.

 Ready to get started?
 Go to [How to Participate](how_to_participate.md) to find out how this works in practice.
 ---

 ```{toctree}